bodo-ai/Bodo/docs/source/data_visualization.rst

 These, APIs have the following restrictions:

   * The data being plotted must be Numpy arrays and not Pandas data structures.
-  * Use of lists are not currently supported.
+  * Use of lists is not currently supported.
 If you need to plot multiple arrays use a tuple or a 2D Numpy array.

 **Warning**: These APIs gather the entire data onto a single process.
-If you have a large dataset that does not fit into a single machine's memory, consider sampling your data before plotting if you have a larger dataset.
+If you have a large dataset that does not fit into a single machine's memory, consider sampling your data before plotting.

 Formatting APIs
 ~~~~~~~~~~~~~~~